One of the many ways to speed up Ubuntu system is to use lightweight alternatives of the popular applications.

 Midori is available on Ubuntu via the official repository.
 Just run the following commands for installing it:

 Sometimes you need to quickly install DEB packages.
-Ubuntu Software Center is a resource heavy application and using it just for installing .deb files is not wise.
+Ubuntu Software Center is a resource-heavy application and using it just for installing .deb files may not be a pleasant experience.

-Gdebi is certainly a nifty tool for the same purpose, just with a minimal graphical interface.
+Gdebi is certainly a nifty tool for the same purpose that offers a minimal graphical interface.